playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-shared-component-logic/index.md

 While our last code sample was able to expose the browser window's height and width, it didn't respond to window resizing.
 This means that if you resized the browser window, the value of `height` and `width` would no longer be accurate.

-Let's hook into [a consuming component's `rendered` lifecycle method](/posts/ffg-fundamentals-side-effects#Render-Lifecycle) in order to add an event handler to listen for window resizing.
+Let's utilize [the window listener side effect we built in our "Side Effects" chapter](// TODO: LINK ME) in order to add an event handler to listen for window resizing.

 <!-- tabs:start -->

 ## React

-If we look back to the Lifecycle Method chapter's insights, we'll remember that we can simulate a `rendered` lifecycle method using an `useEffect` alongside an empty dependency array:

 ```jsx
 const useWindowSize = () => {